ryanh114/ryanh114/README.md

 - 👋 Hi, I’m @ryanh114 and I'm an undergraduate student at the University of Manchester
 - 👀 I’m interested in learning about blockchain tech, web3 and cybersecurity
-- 🌱 I’m currently learning how dApps will be utilised in the future giving users more autonomy over their online applications and social media
+- 🌱 I’m currently learning c++ and how dApps will be utilised in the future giving users more autonomy over their online applications and social media
 - 💞️ I’m looking to collaborate with people to learn how to leverage AI to create more efficient solutions
 - 📫 How to reach me: ryanrhuang4@gmail.com
 - 😄 Pronouns: he/him